-Developmental Learning Program (DLP) Social Studies 2 Semesters
+Developmental Learning Program (DLP) Social Studies (includes American Government and Personal Finance) 2 Semesters Assessment

 The DLP Social Studies course is designed for students who need individualized accommodations and modifications to be successful with the Social Studies curriculum.
 Course curriculum is parallel to the general education curriculum and aligned with the Nebraska Department of Education Science Standards for students with Disabilities.
 Students are in a classroom setting with a low student to teacher ratio.
 Adaptations are based on the three levels of the Response to Intervention Model and are highly individualized.